franccan/meta-aws-workshop/content/03_modules/02_build_images/_index.md

 ### Step 2 - Store GitHub and Docker Hub secrets securely in your account

-1. A Gihub token is used to by the pipeline Stack and the Iiage builder when interacting with Github.
+1. A Github token is used to by the pipeline Stack and the imaage builder when interacting with Github.
 On your Github account, go to __Settings → Developer Settings → Personal access tokens__ and generate a new token.
 The token should have __workflow__ scope selected

 ![GitHub personal access tokens](/images/02_build_images_github_personal_token.png)

-2. Create a new secret by going to __AWS Console → AWS Secrets Manager__ and click on __Store a new secret__ then choose __Other type of secrets__, click on the __Plantext__ tab and copy/paste your GitHub personal token in the text box.
+2. Create a new secret by going to __AWS Console → AWS Secrets Manager__ and click on __Store a new secret__ then choose __Other type of secrets__, click on the __Plaintext__ tab and copy/paste your GitHub personal token in the text box.
 This secret needs to be named `github_personal_token`

 ![GitHub personal access tokens](/images/02_build_images_secrets_github.png)